alexw99/Prog-1-/LAB12.md

 						//simplify fraction
-		gcf= greatestCommonDivisor( newN3, LCM); //need the GCM of the LCM and newN3 in order to see if we can simplify the fraction if ( gcf > 1);  //put in  simplest form so see is numerator goes into denominator (LCM) {
+		gcf= greatestCommonDivisor( newN3, LCM); //need the GCM of the LCM and newN3 in order to see if we can simplify the fraction if ( gcf > 1)  //put in  simplest form so see is numerator goes into denominator (LCM) {

 	reducednumerator =newN3/gcf;
 	reduceddenom = LCM/gcf;
 		 }
+		 sign= '-';
+		 output( num1,  den1, num2,  den2,  sign, nenumanswer, reducednumerator, denanswer,  reduceddenom);
 }

 void multiply(int N, int D, int n, int d)//multiplication function {
+	char sign;
-int numerator, denominator, gcf, reducednumerator, reduceddenom;
+int numerator, denominator, gcf;
+int num1,  den1, num2,  den2,nenumanswer, reducednumerator, denanswer,  reduceddenom; //these are the variables used in the output function

 	numerator = N* n;	// mulitply the top of the fration denominator = D*d;	//mutlitply the bottom of the fraction

 	gcf= greatestCommonDivisor(numerator ,denominator ); // reduce fraction
-			 if ( numerator > 1);  //put in  simplest form so see is numerator goes into denominator {
+			 if ( numerator > 1)  //put in  simplest form so see is numerator goes into denominator {

 		reducednumerator =numerator/denominator;
 		reduceddenom = denominator/numerator;

 			 }
+			 sign= '*';
+			 output( num1,  den1, num2,  den2,  sign, nenumanswer, reducednumerator, denanswer,  reduceddenom);
 }

 void divide(int N1, int D1, int n2, int d2)// division function
 {
+	char sign;
-	int numerator, denominator, reducednumerator, reduceddenom, gcf;
+	int numerator, denominator, gcf;
-	n2=d2;// flip second fraction
+	int  num1,  den1, num2,  den2,nenumanswer, reducednumerator, denanswer,  reduceddenom; // these are the variables called in the output function n2=d2;// flip second fraction
 	d2=n2;